 11 Senators are appointed by the Taoiseach

-Who Can Become a Senator?
+Who can become a Senator?

 To be a senator, you need to: